Annandale (rugby league team): History

+Annandale were initially a second grade feeder club for Glebe in the Metropolitan Rugby Union competition.
+Glebe would later join the NSWRL competition along with the Newtown, Balmain and South Sydney clubs.
+The Metropolitan Rugby Union board later expelled and banned the Annandale players who competed in the exhibition game which gave way to Annandale switching from rugby union to rugby league.

 Annandale began their first season with a very poor start, losing their first four games straight which as it turned out sent them immediately out of the race for the premiership.
 They did, however, recover well and finished with five wins, one draw and eight losses.
 The first of these wins came in round 5 against a Western Suburbs side that had won just 3 out of 23 matches in their three-year history.
 At the end of the season, Annandale finished sixth out of the eight teams.

 The 1911 season was arguably Annandale's most successful, managing to win five of their fourteen games, equalling their performance in the previous year.
 However, they were able to finish one place higher on the ladder, in fifth position.

 In 1912 the club were able to claim an 8–5 win against Balmain in the second round of the season but followed this up with eleven losses in a row.
 In equal last position with Western Suburbs heading into the final round of the season, the two clubs by coincidence were scheduled to play their final match of the season against one another.
 Despite having lost to Western Suburbs in round seven, Annandale won the match 15–6, avoiding them claiming the wooden spoon.

 As it turned out, the scenario for Annandale in the final rounds of the 1913 season were similar to those they experienced in 1912.
 They were again in equal last position with Western Suburbs with two rounds to play and up against one another in a match which would most likely decide who would finish last.
 Replicating their win from the previous season, Annandale took out the match 18–0.
 Although they lost their last match of the season narrowly to second-placed Newtown 10–8 whilst Western Suburbs won their own match, Annandale are deemed to have avoided the last place due to a superior points scoring difference despite finishing on equal competition points.